MinnPost/object-sync-for-salesforce/docs/pull.md

 The plugin has methods for creating, updating, and deleting all of the supported WordPress object types in the `wordpress` class.
 These methods determine what the object's structure is, what the field's structure is, and what methods need to be called to work with it.

-This plugin also contains several hooks to do more with objects, including custom objects, in WordPress.
+This plugin also contains several hooks to do more with objects, including both default and custom objects, in WordPress.
 These are [documented](./extending-wordpress.md).

 ## Using the API directly